paritytech/polkadot-sdk/cumulus/README.md

 A Polkadot [collator](https://wiki.polkadot.network/docs/en/learn-collator) for the parachain is implemented by the `polkadot-parachain` binary (previously called `polkadot-collator`).

+You may run `polkadot-parachain` locally after building it or using one of the container option described [here](./docs/container.md).

 ### Relay Chain Interaction
 To operate a parachain node, a connection to the corresponding relay chain is necessary.
 This can be